Colepng/Snake/to do.md

 #Have login actully get the someones highscore✔

-#Have a log out button
+#Have a log out button✔

+#Have login load the user settings

 #add a sync button that updates the user highscore server side and gets new data frmo the server